 The Center for College Readiness connects college instructors with high school students to provide the students direct feedback about their college readiness skills in writing, reading and math.

-M State works with 30 partner high schools to provide college-level courses through the Concurrent Enrollment Program.
+M State works with more than 30 partner high schools to provide college-level courses through the Concurrent Enrollment Program.

 eCampus in the High School provides partner high schools and their students with access to online college-level courses in several goal areas of the Minnesota Transfer Curriculum and technical course options.